 No Equipment Needed

-The cardio benefits listed are amazing, but even better is the fact that you can do this move right at home.
-No need to go to a gym or head into bad weather, no need to use dumbbells, kettlebells, or a stability ball, just find some space and get moving with your own body.
+The cardio benefits listed are excellent but even better is that you can do this move right at home.
+There is no need to go to a gym or head into bad weather, no need to use dumbbells, kettlebells, or a stability ball; just find some space and get moving with your own body.